SpenceKonde/megaTinyCore/README.md

 On all parts except the 14-pin parts, the SPI pins can be moved to an alternate location (note: On 8-pin parts, the SCK pin cannot be moved).

-On 2.0.0 and later, this is configured using the Wire.swap() or Wire.pins() methods.
+On 2.0.0 and later, this is configured using the SPI.swap() or SPI.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** calling SPI.begin().

 `SPI.swap(1) or SPI.swap(0)` will set the the mapping to the alternate (1) or default (0) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.